harttraveller/minatheme/README.md

 # minatheme

 A minimalistic theme for obsidian publish.
 Features are covered in the [features](#features) section of this README.
 Notes in the [design](#design) section are potentially worth skimming.
+Note that these lists aren't exhaustive, they just cover the stuff which stood out to me while skimming the code.
 You can find an example of the theme on [this](https://rokosphoenix.com) site.

 ## Setup